 Magnesium containing foods include green leafy vegetables, nuts, cocoa and whole grains.

 Zinc is an essential trace element that plays a role in every living cell in the body.
 There are also around 300 enzymes that need zinc for healthy function.

 Zinc containing foods include meat, eggs, seafood- especially oysters, whole grains and seeds.

-– Take 1 tablet twice a day with a meal, or as professionally prescribed
+– Take 2 tablets a day with a meal, or as professionally prescribed